 Dive Deep Amazon Interview Questions

 For a majority of software engineers, getting hired at Amazon is right on top of their wishlist.
 This tech giant is one of the biggest employers in the industry and hires for various tech-related roles throughout the year.
 In 2020, Amazon announced that it was looking for candidates for 33,000 corporate and technology jobs across the US (as reported by CNBC).
-Needless to say, the competition to be one of the million employees of Amazon is real.
+Needless to say, the competition to be one of Amazon's million employees is real.

 Snagging a coveted role at this FAANG company is challenging, given the rigorous technical rounds and tricky Dive Deep Amazon interview questions.
 “Dive Deep,” in addition to being one of the key leadership principles of Amazon, is also a parameter on which candidates are assessed.